ygda-org/programming-guide/sections/section-4.md

 - When the player presses the right action, unflip the sprite
 - If `x_direction` is not 0 and the player is on the floor, play `run`
 - If the player isn't on the floor and the `velocity.y` is negative (player is going up), play the jump animation
-- If the player isn't on the floor and the `velocity.y` is positive (player is going down), play the fall animations
+- If the player isn't on the floor and the `velocity.y` is positive (player is going down), play the fall animation

 Your script should look something like this now: